Tease (band)

-Tease was an American R&B band formed in Los Angeles in 1979.
+Tease was an American R&B band formed in Los Angeles, California in 1979.
 The band originally consisted of Kipper Jones (lead vocalist); Josef Parson (rhythm guitarist); Thomas Organ (lead guitarist); Thomas' brother, Derek Organ (drummer); Rex Salas (keyboardist); and Cornelius Mims (bassist).

 Career

 Forming in California in 1977 and first performing under the name 7th Heaven, the group changed their name to Tease in 1979.
 By late 1982, they had scored a record deal with RCA Records, at the recommendation of prolific session drummer, Ollie E. Brown, who produced the group's self-titled debut album, released the following year.
 The album featured a pair of singles, "Flash" and "What Should I Do," but neither of them found chart success.

 The band's lineup underwent several changes in 1986, with the exit of Parson, Mims, and eventually Salas.
 Jay Shanklin replaced Mims on bass, while Chuckii Booker, himself already an established session musician and songwriter/arranger, joined initially as an additional keyboardist, though he later inherited all keyboard duties upon Salas' departure.
 Salas would, however, return to the group in time for a 1987 tour.

 In the meantime, signing a new deal with Epic Records, Tease released a second self-titled album in 1986.
 This album featured the hit single, "Firestarter", which peaked at no. 11 on June 21, 1986, staying on the chart for 11 weeks.

 Two years later, the group released a third album, Remember.
 Although it featured a minor R&B hit with a cover of the Ann Peebles song "I Can't Stand the Rain," the album could not sustain the momentum generated by "Firestarter," and the group broke up later that year.